How ChessGate's AI Personalities Work

 - Strategic plans: Central control, piece activity

-- Harmonics weights: Balanced across all metrics
+- Harmonics emphasis: Balanced across all metrics

 - Move type preference: Precise, engine-like in all phases